 Asbestos / Hazardous Materials Inspections

-All of these can be a danger, not only to people, but to the environment as well.
-Proper precautions, including using personal protection equipment, such as respirators, Tyvec suits and gloves, must be worn to protect workers and anyone else who could be exposed on the worksite.
+All of these can be a danger, not only to people but to the environment as well.
+Proper precautions, including using personal protection equipment, such as respirators, Tyvek suits, and gloves, must be worn to protect workers and anyone else who could be exposed on the work site.
 Hazardous materials must be removed and disposed of in accordance with local, provincial and federal regulations.

 What is Asbestos?

 Asbestos is a mineral fiber found in rocks, of naturally occurring silicate minerals that can be separated into fibers.
 There are several kinds of asbestos fibers, all of which are strong, durable, and resistant to heat and fire.
 They are also long, thin and flexible so that they can be woven into cloth.
 Because of the qualities, asbestos has been used in thousands of consumer, industrial, automotive, scientific and building products.
 Asbestos has been used in industrial sites, homes, schools, shipyards and commercial buildings since the twentieth Century.
 There are several types of asbestos fibers, of which three have been used for commercial applications:

 - Chrysotile or white asbestos.
 It is white-gray in color and found in Serpentine rock.
 It comes mainly from Canada.

 - Amosite or brown asbestos comes from Southern Africa.